 SHARE

-No Spam, Just Weekly Updates!
+No Spam, Just Updates!

-1. I am an Indian citizen and want to understand more about Nomad visa.
+I am an Indian citizen and want to understand more about Nomad visa.
 Your article almost clears everything.
 However, I want to understand that am I eligible to get the Nomad visa from India and do I need to travel to Malta occasionally?
 Please advice.